SuprDewd/www.akc.is/cv.md

-   Lotharingien de Combinatoire, Annals of Combinatorics, Journal of Integer Sequences, Discrete Applied Mathematics, Pure Mathematics and Applications, The Australasian Journal of Combinatorics, The Journal of Combinatorial Mathematics and Combinatorial Computing.
+   Lotharingien de Combinatoire, Annals of Combinatorics, Journal of Integer Sequences, Discrete Applied Mathematics, Pure Mathematics and Applications, The Australasian Journal of Combinatorics, The Journal of Combinatorial Mathematics and Combinatorial Computing, Discrete Mathematics & Theoretical Computer Science.
 *  Referee work for Conferences:
    PP13--The eleventh conference on
    Permutation Patterns, PP10--The eighth conference on